sercasti/spring-httpserver-timings-java17/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/sercasti/spring-httpserver-timings/graphs/commit-activity)

-# HTTP Server Timings library for Spring Boot projects
+# HTTP Server Timings library for Spring Boot 3 projects - Java 17 compatible

 This library is based on the HTTP Server Timings spec, which you can find here: https://www.w3.org/TR/server-timing/.
 The main idea is to be able to determine if any slow downs, bottlenecks or unexpected application issues happened for a request just by looking at the Network Tab on the browser, without the need to look at console logs or installing any tools.